dasch-swiss/ark-resolver/README.md

 ## A note about the creation of Resource IRIs from Salsah ARK URLs
 As permanent identifiers, ARKs need to be valid for an unlimited period of time.
-After resources have been migrated from salsah.org to DSP, their ARK URLs need to stay valid.
-This means that an ARK URL needs to be redirected to the resource on DSP (and no longer to the resource on salsah.org).
-In order to guarantee the correct redirection of ARK URLs coming salsah.org to resources on DSP the DSP resource IRI (which contains a UUID) needs to be calculated from the resource ID provided in the ARK.
+So, after resources have been migrated from salsah.org to DSP, their ARK URLs need to stay valid.
+This means that the same ARK URL that formerly was redirected to a resource on salsah.org, now has to be redirected to the same resource on DSP.

+To enable the correct redirection of ARK URLs coming from salsah.org to resources on DSP the DSP resource IRI (which contains a UUID) needs to be calculated from the resource ID provided in the ARK.
 To do so, UUIDs of version 5 are used.
 The DaSCH specific namespace used for the creation of UUIDs is `cace8b00-717e-50d5-bcb9-486f39d733a2`.
-It is created from the generic namespace the Python library [uuid](https://docs.python.org/3/library/uuid.html) provides and the string `https://dasch.swiss` and is therefore itself a UUID version 5.
+It is created from the generic `uuid.NAMESPACE_URL` the Python library [uuid](https://docs.python.org/3/library/uuid.html) provides and the string `https://dasch.swiss` and is therefore itself a UUID version 5.

+Projects migrated from salsah.org to DSP need to have parameter `AllowVersion0` set to `true` in their project configuration (`ark-registry.ini`).
+Otherwise, the ARK URLs of version 0 are rejected.

 ## Server routes